 This highly limited 8″ lathe comes to us from the beautiful islands of New Zealand, a place known for it’s exquisite experimental music.
 These four short compositions by Chris Andrews heavily feature bass as a predominant instrument.
 Their minimalistic structures and instrumentation give the four tracks on “a million lights” an open-air feeling.
-It’s like soaring through the night sky, breathing ice cold air into your lungs. i love how sparse these pieces are.
+It’s like soaring through the night sky, breathing ice cold air into your lungs.
+I love how sparse these pieces are.
 Both “Build 2” and “Thumping Around” show off a sense of melody.
-While these tracks are all instrumental, these two have a catchiness to them that will lodge itself firmly inside your skull
+While these tracks are all instrumental, these two have a catchiness to them that will lodge itself firmly inside your skull.Brad Rose; Foxy Digitalis

 This EP is actually an archival release, constructed from some of the most thematically aligned instrumental pieces in my recording archives, which date back to around 2000. playing primarily bass guitar, but also a little keyboard and rudimentary drumming, the ep is a work of studio-production, and differs quite markedly from my live band, the diana mckay led post-punk 4-piece Idols Of Eve.

 The performance went well, playing to a small crowd on the opening night of the festival, drawing a good response and prompting a make-shift encore.
-Significant about the live performance was that i’ve now taken to playing guitar in a live capacity, just 3 weeks after purchasing my first (non-bass) guitar. using my pc for backing and live processing, the guitar is used primarily to spike the live sound with a higher register wave of sound, which can rise and fall between quite aggressive shards of noise to glacial waves.
+Significant about the live performance was that I had now taken to playing guitar in a live capacity, just 3 weeks after purchasing my first (non-bass) guitar.
+Using my PC for backing and live processing, the guitar is used primarily to spike the live sound with a higher register wave of sound, which can rise and fall between quite aggressive shards of noise to glacial waves.

 After a single gig as a duo (with James Musgrave of A Flight To Blackout – we performed as 2 million lights) and a CD-r album release in 2006, plus a few further live solo performances, a million lights went on the back burner around 2007.